 Sausage and Kale Soup

-- 1.22 lb. package of Jennie-o Sweet Italian Turkey Sausage casings removed
+- 1 lb. package Italian Turkey Sausage casings removed (or regular Italian Sausage)

 - 1/4 tsp crushed red pepper flakes

 - 8 oz package of sliced baby bella mushrooms

 - 4 cups chopped kale large stems removed

 - 6 cups chicken broth